Chadys/Kamisado/README.md

 |            quit\n           | = \n\n                             | Do any clean up your program need, send the response and quit.                                                              |
 | other or in case of problem | = ?\n\n                            |                                                                                                                             |

-*Note :* R1 C1 R2 C2 corresponds respectively to the starting and the ending row and column of of piece.
+*Note :* R1 C1 R2 C2 corresponds respectively to the starting and the ending row and column of a piece.